How to Snorkel

 Is snorkeling safe for kids?

-Before allowing your children into the ocean to snorkel, it is recommended that you try it first to verify they can handle the current conditions.
+Before allowing your children into the ocean to snorkel, it is recommended that you try it to verify they can handle the current conditions.

 Many unexpected things can happen, so you want to be well prepared.
 Holding their hands while entering and snorkeling is a good idea.